sourcegraph/sourcegraph-public-snapshot/cmd/server/README.md

    timestamp and semver version string of the new version.
 1. Commit and `git push` this change directly to the `master` branch.

+You are done!
+Sourcegraph Server version `VERSION` has been released!

 ## Publishing new code intelligence images

 1. Ensure that the latest version of the language server is uploaded